 Education empowers people to improve socio-economic conditions for their families, communities, countries and the future generations.
-JSF works with the community to improve literacy outcomes for all children.
+JSF works with communities to improve literacy outcomes for all children.
 JSF specifically works to eliminate gender disparity in primary education and increase the number of girls and boys moving into secondary education.

-Our aim is to work with the community to improve the level of literacy at Isangel Central Primary School (ICPS), Tanna Island.
+Our aim is to work with the communities to improve the level of literacy.

 Jump Start Foundation (JSF) works in partnership with communities to improve literacy for children and adults.
 JSF strongly believes that when a community owns a project, through its involvement at every stage of an enterprise, it will respect, care for, and do everything in its power to ensure the continued success of the venture.

-- From the very beginning ICPS have been key in every decision that has been made.
+- From the very beginning ICPS was key in every decision that has been made.

 - Lengthy discussions were held about how to best improve the literacy levels of the school.
 The ICPS community decided that a library environment would best develop literacy through the love of words and stories.